ncatlab/nlab-content/pages/3196.md

 Classical Morse theory centered around simple statements like Morse inequalities, concerning just the [[Betti number]]s.
 It is useful not only for studying manifolds, but also for studying infinite CW-type spaces *homotopically filtered in manifolds*, as by Milnor and Bott (especially *The stable homotopy of the classical groups*) for spaces of paths in a smooth manifold.

 Novikov--Morse theory is a variant using [[multivalued functions]].
+There is also a [[discrete Morse theory]] for combinatorial cell complexes.

 There are some infinite-dimensional generalizations like Floer instanton homology for 3-dimensional manifolds and also the Hamiltonian variant of [[Floer homology]] (and cohomology) for (finite dimensional) [[symplectic manifolds]].
 Especially well studied is the case of the [[cotangent bundle]] of a differentiable manifold with its standard symplectic structure; this is sometimes called Floer--Oh homology.
 Floer homology has been partly motivated by Arnold's conjecture on periodic trajectories in [[classical mechanics]].
 The symplectic variant of Floer cohomology is related to [[quantum cohomology]].